mrmatho/7dt-slides/pages/ai-1.md

 A prediction is the output of a machine learning algorithm after it has processed the data.
 A prediction is a guess or estimation about something, based on the patterns and relationships learned from the data.

-Predictions can take many forms, such as:
+Predictions can take many forms, such as classifications, numerical values, or recommendations.
+When ChatGPT generates a response, it is making a prediction on the words you want to see next.
-- **Classification**: Assigning a label to an input (e.g., identifying an image as a cat or dog)
-- **Regression**: Predicting a numerical value (e.g., forecasting the price of a stock)
-- **Clustering**: Grouping similar data points together (e.g., customer segmentation)
-- **Recommendation**: Suggesting items based on user preferences (e.g., movie recommendations)

 ---